creachadair/enumgen/README.md

 - The `String` method returns a string representation for each enumerator, which defaults to the enumerator's base name.

+There are also some optional components that are generated on request:

+- If `constructor` is true, a `New<Name>` constructor is generated.

+- If `flag-value` is true, the type satisfies the `flag.Value` interface.

+- If `text-marshal` is true, the type satisfies the `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces.

 ## Configuration